mighdoll/mighdoll-site/src/content/blog/ModernIntersection.md

 Firstly, [AsRecord] demands that the result you want is indeed a `Record`, which is not the only intersection of types you might want.
-And secondly, even for `Record`s you might find that you need different variations of [AsRecord] for different record shapes, e.g. [AsRecordArray][AsRecord].
+And secondly, even for `Record`s you may need different variations of [AsRecord] for different record shapes, e.g. [AsRecordArray][AsRecord].